 I am a member of Pink Therapy which is the UK's largest independent therapy organisation working with gender and sexual diversity clients.

 As a supervisor, therapist and consultant I have a particular interest, training and experience in;

 *faith and spirituality

-*ensuring as a profession we are able to make the most of supervision to both develop as individuals and in our practice
+*making the most of supervision to both develop as individuals and in our practice

 *organisational structural and delivery development

-*Non-Neuro typical and neuro - diverse working
+*Neuro - diverse working

 *Offering good quality and informed CPD and guest speaking